techbelle/the-little-mongodb-book/en/mongodb.markdown

 AK-TODO mention sampling and that profiling isn't usually for production.
 You can also specify a third parameter to indicate a sampling threshold - by default all queries over slow ms will be profiled, also AK-TODO mention profile `filter`

+## In This Chapter ##
+In this chapter we looked at various commands, tools and performance details of using MongoDB.
+We haven't touched on everything, but we've looked at some of the common ones.
+Indexing in MongoDB is similar to indexing with relational databases, as are many of the tools.
+However, with MongoDB, many of these are to the point and simple to use.

+# Chapter 8 - Security and Backups #

+## Security ##
+When it was first released, MongoDB did not have secure defaults and relied on the person installing it to follow security best practices to lock down the data from malicious actors.
+A lot has changed, and many default settings now only allow open access to the data from `localhost` after installation.
+You should follow [documented best practices](https://www.mongodb.com/docs/manual/security/) to set up appropriate roles, users and permissions.
+If you decided to use Atlas, security has already been enforced for you, and you have to take positive steps like creating admin user and password, and allowing access to your data only from specific IP addresses.

+If you're not using MongoDB Atlas, you will:

+- enable access control and specify an authentication mechanism
+- configure role based access-control
+- encrypt communication (TLS/SSL)
+- encrypt and protect data
+- limit network exposure
+- (optionally) audit system activity
+- always run the latest version to be sure any known issues are fixed

-## Backups and Restore ##
+## Backup and Restore ##
-AK-TODO TOOLS ARE NOT SEPARATE PACKAGING Within the MongoDB `bin` folder is a `mongodump` executable.
-Simply executing `mongodump` will connect to localhost and backup all of your databases to a `dump` subfolder.
+When you have production data, you want to make sure that you back it up on regular basis (as well as testing restoring it).
+There are several approaches to doing backups with MongoDB, all described <link-to-docs-here>.
+Simplest for small amount of data is using a `mongodump` and `mongorestore` executables that are part of MongoDB Tools package.
+Simply executing `mongodump` will connect to localhost or any connection string you pass to it, and backup all of your databases to a `dump` subfolder.
 You can type `mongodump --help` to see additional options.
-Common options are `--db DBNAME` to back up a specific database and `--collection COLLECTIONNAME` to back up a specific collection.
-You can then use the `mongorestore` executable, located in the same `bin` folder, to restore a previously made backup.
-Again, the `--db` and `--collection` can be specified to restore a specific database and/or collection.  `mongodump` and `mongorestore` operate on BSON, which is MongoDB's native format.
+Common options are to back up only a specific database or collection.
+You can then use the `mongorestore` executable to restore a previously made backup. `mongodump` and `mongorestore` operate on BSON, which is MongoDB's native format.

 For example, to back up our `learn` database to a `backup` folder, we'd execute (this is its own executable which you run in a command/terminal window, not within the mongo shell itself):

-	mongodump --db learn --out backup
+	mongodump --db=learn --out=backup

 To restore only the `unicorns` collection, we could then do:

-	mongorestore --db learn --collection unicorns backup/learn/unicorns.bson
+	mongorestore --db=learn --collection=unicorns backup/learn/unicorns.bson

 It's worth pointing out that `mongoexport` and `mongoimport` are two other executables which can be used to export and import data to/from JSON or CSV.
 For example, we can get a JSON output by doing:

-	mongoexport --db learn --collection unicorns
+	mongoexport --db=learn --collection=unicorns

 And a CSV output by doing: